 HPM is an evangelical foreign mission organization.
 It is not affiliated with a denomination, but is supported by various individuals and local churches.
 Its doctrine and tradition come from the conservative holiness movement, informally represented by the Interchurch Holiness Convention.

-Jesse Brower has traveled as a mission representative for several years, visiting churches to raise support.
+Jesse Brower traveled as a mission representative for several years, visiting churches to raise support.

 Stephen Gibson has been the director since 2011.

-HPM’s ministry in Ukraine began when Dave and Twila Drummond, formerly working in Ukraine with another mission, chose to affiliate with HPM.
+HPM’s ministry in Ukraine began when Dave and Twila Drummond, missionaries in Ukraine, affiliated with HPM.
 HPM currently has responsibility for churches in Knyazhichi and Nova Odessa.
 Our representatives in Ukraine have assisted the establishment of ministry training programs in more than 100 churches.